 Font Trend 7: Chubby Retro

-The power of nostalgia marketing has only grown stronger during the pandemic, with consumers increasingly turning to vintage-styled products and designs to feel comforted and content.
+The power of nostalgia marketing has only grown stronger during the pandemic, with consumers increasingly turning to vintage-styled products and designs to feel comforted.
 While overly retro fonts can feel a little too gimmicky right now, fonts that subtly reference 1970s type styles still feel fresh.

 Conclusion: The Font Trends for 2022

-After font trends in 2020 and 2021 prioritised eccentricity, the most popular fonts for 2022 will have a quieter but no less impactful mood.
+After font trends in 2020 and 2021 prioritised eccentricity, the best fonts of 2022 will have a quieter but no less impactful mood.
 Legibility, clarity, and an open, honest personality will help consumers to feel welcomed and comforted by brands, particularly ones they might not have encountered in the crowded digital market before.

 Despite the subtler mood pervading typography in the year ahead, there are still plenty of type choices that will bring personality and character to your designs.
 Chubby retro fonts bring a much-needed dose of optimism, while rustic serif fonts, simple scripts, and quietly quirky display fonts will bring warmth and friendliness to your projects, as well as a serious style hit.

-Wondering how to use these font trends in 2022?
+Wondering how to use these trendy popular fonts in 2022?
 Less is often more, so prioritise elegance and warmth over novelty styles.
 Your designs—and clients—will thank you for it!

-Discover more popular fonts for web design and print projects on Envato Elements.
+Discover more 2022 font trends for web design and print projects on Envato Elements.

 On the hunt for more font inspiration?
 Read up on what fonts are trending, our edits of the best font styles on the internet, and typography tips to help you make your type designs better than ever: